quickstrom/quickstrom/docs/source/topics/specification-language.rst

 Actions
 ~~~~~~~

-The action functions are defined in the Quickstrom library:
+The available actions are provided in the Quickstrom library:

 * ``focus``
 * ``keyPress``